Sunday, 6 January 2019

 Our glass insert panels are made from quality toughened glass.
 We stock glass in either 10 or 12 mm and we could fabricate panel dimensions according to your design specification.
 Our frameless panels with either polished or bevelled borders are simple to clean, resistant to environmental conditions, and retain its shape and look for years to come.
 These concerns are important, so much so the glass balustrade you install requires less maintenance over the long-term.

-There are three main options in regards to selecting the best pergola to protect your outdoor kitchen.
+Choose Between a Pergola, Gazebo There are three main options in regards to selecting the best pergola to protect your outdoor kitchen.
 You'll want to consider several designs and functional elements before planning to build either a pergola or gazebo.
 Here are the main differences between the three structures, as well as a guide to help you decide the best way to pick the best overhead covering to your outdoor space.

 Pergola or Gazebo

+Typically, people use these terms interchangeably; however, there are several distinct architectural differences between each structure.
 A pergola is a rectangular structure that's a flat, open roof.
 The roof is the strongest defining characteristic of a pergola; it's constructed with horizontal beams of wood that have openings, equally spaced between each beam.
 A pergola is used to cover walkways and seating areas while providing shade for the outdoor room.
 These structures don't provide complete protection in the elements because the roof is open, and are best used in warmer climates.
+The gazebo is just another rectangular structure that offers protection to your outdoor kitchen.
+Unlike a pergola, the roof is closed in the elements.
+Outdoor kitchens are most commonly protected by ramadas due to the fact that they provide excellent coverage for the appliances and seating area.
+The closed roof also traps heat to make to get a cozy environment, even during the chillier months of the year.
+Now a gazebo is commonly confused using a pergola, but may be very easily differentiated.
+A true gazebo is always around or an octagon shape having a domed roof.
+The structure is typically supported with eight symmetrical columns, and similar to your pergola is a freestanding structure.

 Function